rupin27/inverted-index/README.md

 <h2 id="output">Output</h2>

 <p>The inverter will output a string of all of the words from all of the inputs, in “alphabetical” order, followed by the document numbers in which they appear, in order.
-For example (note: your program must produce exactly this output):</p>
+For example:</p>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>word: 0 1
 word1: 1